Our commitment to social responsibility is reflected in the depth and breadth of our engagement and investment in the Taranaki community.

 Investing in our Community

-A volunteer commitee of employees oversees donations to community organisations up to $1,000 and arranges employee volunteer events and donation drives.
+A volunteer committee of employees oversees donations to community organisations up to $1,000 and arranges employee volunteer events and donation drives.
 Our employees take part in an annual beach clean-up and are involved in riparian plantings, as well as other environmental and social projects such as the Sky Tower Stair Challenge.
 We also sponsor and participate in events such as The Relay for Life and the Children's Extravaganza.

 Advancing Education in New Zealand

 As passionate supporters of education, Methanex funds scholarships for students graduating from Waitara High School and we provide two scholarships to university students studying engineering.
-We work closely with local schools on projects including enhancing chemistry resources, providing computers, upgrading furniture in a school's library and improving the landscaping.
+We work closely with local schools on projects including enhancing chemistry and metal work resources, providing computers, upgrading furniture in a school's library and improving the landscaping.

 Supporters of the University of Canterbury for many years, Methanex funds Mechanical Engineering student projects and the Methanex Professorship of Metallurgy.
 Methanex has also supported more than 100 Mechanical Engineering final-year students through project sponsorship, and seven PhD students at various funding levels.
 The research contributes to improving the performance of stainless steel piping used in the reforming stage of converting natural gas to methanol.